 Today’s recipe is one of the pastes that were once a must in my kitchen, along with ginger garlic paste.
-I always stocked up my refrigerator and the freezer with roasted onion paste, and did not like cooking curries without it.
-This paste can be used both in gravy and dry curries that required masala.
+I always use to stock up my refrigerator and the freezer with roasted onion paste.
+And I did not like cooking curries without it.
+This paste is versatile and goes in to both gravy and dry curries that required masala.

 I make the onion paste by roasting chopped onion in oil and then grinding it to a paste.
 I also throw in all the spices that I usually use in my cooking when sautéing the onions.
-This paste is a good base for any curry and I like the texture of the gravies with this paste than when prepared without the paste.
-Also, it can be used as a quick fix to thicken the gravies.
+This paste is a good base for any curry and I like the texture of the gravies with this paste more than when prepared without the paste.
+It also works as a quick fix to thicken the gravies.
 Paste stays fresh for at least a week in the refrigerator.

 - 1 large Onion chopped or 2 cups chopped Onion

-- 4 Garlic Cloves or 1 tbsp.
-Chopped/sliced Garlic Cloves (opt.)
+- 4 Garlic Cloves or 1 tablespoon Chopped/sliced Garlic Cloves opt.

 - ¾ medium Tomatoes or ¾ - 1 cup chopped Tomato